When I started blogging six years ago, I never knew that I could actually make enough money to stay home for good.

 4. Pinterest Manager

-You can do more than create Pin graphics for your clients.
+You can do more than create Pin graphics for your clients for this job that pays well.
 You can also manage their entire Pinterest profile and marketing strategy.

 A Pinterest Manager helps clients promote their content, products and services through Pinterest.